 Today, we think of the recording of a birth as automatic.
 At most hospitals, the staff record such details ,and they are passed on to the proper authorities.
 The birth announcement appears in the local newspaper usually within a week of the actual birth.
 This was not so for the Regency.
 Birth announcements were not recorded during the Regency Era.
 Births were not always recorded in the parish registers.
-Generally, only the Baptism was recorded.
+Generally, only the Baptism/Christening was recorded.
 Some clergymen listed the child’s age or birth date when recording the baptism, but most did not.
 Usually the child had to be breathing to be baptised and given a name for the parish records, but that was not an “absolute” in the practice of recording births.
+[Note!
+Today the terms (baptism and christening) are interchangeable by many.
+A Christening is a naming, but the church believes baptism is to save the soul of the infant and to enroll him in the church of believers.
+The secular name is incidental and just for records.]

 According to Nancy Mayer Regency Researcher, “Most of the evidence upon which today’s perceptions of the era are founded is faulty.
 St Martin-in-the-Fields was probably the most fastidious of the parishes in those days, with the sextons recording in minute detail, everything about those they buried – and that included stillborns, abortives, infants (those who’d lived to draw breath), etc., etc. Name, date of birth, date of death, address, sex, etc., etc. No detail was missed.
 But even in this parish there were anomalies based on the structure of burial fees – abortives were the cheapest burials.
 Chrisom’s came next.
-Stillborns were the third cheapest, and from there, the fees increased the longer the individua lived.
+Stillborns were the third cheapest, and from there, the fees increased the longer the individual lived.
 So many infants who had lived through the first crucial week only to succumb to the infections that so beset newborns, were buried as stillborns because the family could not or did not want to pay the higher fees.
 But even with the stillborns and the Chrisoms, the father’s name was recorded by the sextons.
 It was not until well after the Regency that the mother’s name was included.”
+Although it rarely happened, in reality, the parents did not need to present for the baptism.

 No ecclesiastical law forbid the baptism of a stillborn child.
 It was the expense of doing so that prevented many from recognizing their child’s existence.